tky823/BirdCLEF2024/recipes/AST/README.md

 --data "${data}"
 ```

-### Stage 3: Inference by baseline model
+### Stage 3: Inference by AST

-To infer by baseline model, run the following command:
+To infer by AST, run the following command:

 ```sh
 tag=<TAG>